yousaf-shah/com.platopus.plugins.dataScanner/README.md

 The following events are returned with  `dataScanner.show{listener}`

 `event.status` will return the following options
-- showDataScanner
+- showDataScanner  -- the scanner was shown
-- closeDataScanner
+- closeDataScanner  -- the scanner was closed
-- textScan
+- textScan  -- received a text scan
-- barcodeScan
+- barcodeScan  -- received a barcode

 `event.data` for event.status "textScan" or "barcodeScan" will return a string of the scanned data